 “Holy macaroni, six women in one apartment, must be bizarre.”

-Chloe explains it’s a rather large apartment, three full bedrooms and baths.
+Chloe explains it’s a rather large apartment, four full bedrooms and baths.

 Drew can’t resist, she’s a teen, “So you share bedrooms, like a dorm?”